Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Conclusion

-Rabbani is supported in part by NSF award DGE-1632976.
-Huang is supported by National Science Foundation IIS-1850220 CRII Award 030742-00001, DOD-DARPA-Defense Advanced Research Projects Agency Guaranteeing AI Robustness against Deception (GARD), and Adobe, Capital One and JP Morgan faculty fellowships.
+\paragraph{Acknowledgements.} Rabbani was supported in part by NSF award DGE-1632976.
+Bornstein, Rabbani, and Huang is supported by National Science Foundation IIS-1850220 CRII Award 030742-00001 and DOD-DARPA-Defense Advanced Research Projects Agency Guaranteeing AI Robustness against Deception (GARD), and Adobe, Capital One and JP Morgan faculty fellowships.